-Substitutions – These are errors where correct sounds are replaced with different sounds, making the word unintelligible.
+Substitutions – These are speech errors where kids replace the correct sounds with different sounds, making the word unintelligible.

-Backing is basically when the sounds that should be produced in the front of the mouth, are replaced with sounds that are created in the back of the mouth.
-For example, the word /dog/ may be replaced with the word /kog/.
-This is usually seen in more severe phonological delays.
+Backing is when kids replace sounds created in the back of the mouth with the sounds that should be produced in the front of the mouth.
+For example, kids might substitute the word /dog/ with the word /kog/.
+This is consistent with more severe phonological delays.

 Fronting is the exact opposite of backing.
 This is when sounds that should be created in the back of the mouth, are made in the front.
 For example, the child might say /toe/ for /go/.
 This process usually disappears in typical children by 3.5 years old.

-Gliding is the /r/ sound is replaced with the /w/ sound and the /l/ sound is replaced with a /w/ or /y/.
+Gliding is when kids substitute the /r/ sound with the /w/ sound, and the /l/ sound is replaced with a /w/ or /y/.
 For example, the child might say /yewow/ for /yellow/.
 This process is present in typically developing children until the age of 6-6.5.

-Stopping is when a sound like /f/, /s/, /ch/, or /j/ is substituted with sounds that are short and explosive, like /p/ or /d/.
+Stopping is when a kid substitutes a sound like /f/, /s/, /ch/, or /j/ with sounds that are short and explosive, like /p/ or /d/.
 For example, a child might say /dip/ instead of /chip/ or /dish/ instead of /fish/.
-These types of substitutions should all be gone by the age of 5.
+Kids should stop making these types of substitutions by the age of 5.

-Vowelization is exactly what it sounds like; when a sound like /l/ is replaced with a vowel sound.
+Vowelization is exactly what it sounds like; when a kid replaces a sound like /l/ with a vowel sound.
 For example, a child might say /papuh/ for /paper/.

-Affrication is when a sound like /t/ or /d/ is replaced with the /ch/ or /j/ sound.
+Affrication is when a kid replaces a sound like /t/ or /d/ with the /ch/ or /j/ sound.
 An example of this process is saying /duice/ for /juice/.
 This process will disappear by the age of 3.

-Deaffrication is when the /ch/ or /j/ sound is replaced with sounds that are produced more in the front of the mouth.
+Deaffrication is when a kid replaces the /ch/ or /j/ sounds with sounds that they say more in the front of the mouth.
 For example, a child might say /ships/ for /chips/.
 The process will stop in children by the age of 4.

-Labialization is when the child takes a sound that is not supposed to be made with the lips and makes it that way.
+Labialization is when a child makes a sound that they shouldn’t make with the lips and makes it that way.
 For example, they may say /pie/ for /dye/ or /pip/ for /tip/.

 Type 2: Assimilations

-Assimilations are errors that are produced with a child takes a sound and replaces it with sounds that are similar or that are produced in the same way, but that isn’t the correct phoneme they should be using.
+Assimilations are speech errors that kids make by taking a sound and replacing it with sounds that are similar or that they produce in the same way, but that isn’t the correct phoneme they should be using.

-Reduplication occurs when sounds are produced repeatedly during a word.
+Reduplication occurs when kids produce sounds repeatedly during a word.
 For example, the child might say /baba/ instead of /bottle/.
 This will disappear by the age of 3.

 Assimilation is when the child produces a sound that he or she already heard in the word.
 For example, they might say “dod” instead of “dog.”
 This process will eliminate itself by the age of 3.

-Pre-vocalic Voicing is when a voiceless consonant in the beginning of the word is replaced with a voiced consonant.
-The child might be heard saying /pook/ instead of /book/.
+Pre-vocalic Voicing is when a kid substitutes a voiced consonant with a voiceless consonant in the beginning of the word.
+You might hear the child say /pook/ instead of /book/.
 This will end by the age of 6.

 Type 3: Syllable Structure